-Many investment banking employers offer insight programmes, sometimes called spring or summer weeks, which are typically a short introduction to their work, aimed at first years.
+Many investment banking employers and solicitors’ firms offer insight programmes, sometimes called spring or summer weeks, which are typically a short introduction to their work, aimed at first years.
 Some big graduate employers in a range of sectors offer insight days that work in a similar way.

 Some employers also allow second-year students to attend these events and others open up these opportunities to undergraduates at any stage.
-Some recruiters regard insight events as part of their talent pipeline, with internships as the next stage, and some may fast-track insight day participants through the internship or summer placement selection process.
+Some recruiters regard insight events as the first step towards offering promising candidates graduate jobs, with internships as the next stage, and some may fast-track insight day participants through the internship or summer placement selection process.

 Many big graduate employers offer paid, structured work experience programmes to students, usually lasting between two or three months over the summer.
 Most are open to penultimate-year students, but a few also accept applicants from first years, final years and graduates.
 Internships are also offered to students and graduates at other times of the year by smaller employers.

 According to a survey of employers belonging to the Institute of Student Employers (ISE), which typically represents big multinational companies that recruit large numbers of graduates, in 2017 the median salary for interns was £360 a week.
 Before accepting an internship that is unpaid, make sure you know your rights.